 What are Orlox’s powers in Castlevania: Nocturne?

 In Castlevania: Nocturne, Orlox’s powers are brought wonderfully to the screen with quite a bit of faithfulness to what we see in the game.
-First, he’s able to fly, leaving silhouettes of himself behind faintly.
+In fact, there are so many aspects of the original enemy alive in this iteration.
+First, he can fly, leaving silhouettes of himself behind faintly.
 This is exactly how we see him in the game, dodging your attacks with a purple outline of himself trailing behind him.
-Then there is his large attack in which he opens a black portal and summons blue firey skulls from it.
+Then there is his large attack in which he opens a black portal and summons blue skulls from it, a powerful barrage of fireballs, and a hellfire spell.

 This attack is illustrated immediately within the series’ first seven minutes as he fights Julia Belmont.
 Orlox as a fighter is defined in his fullest in his fight with Julia, kicking off the series with a big bang and letting his influence stretch over the series without actually needing to see his full power again.

-Finally, we see Orlox’s true form, which in the game is an anthropomorphic reptile that spits fire and alight beam.
-In Castlevania: Nocturne, Orlox still transforms into a reptile, only this time it’s a serpent with wings, more specifically Quetzalcoatl, the Aztec deity of creation who existed to create humanity.
+Finally, we see Orlox’s second form, which in the game is a giant reptile-like humanoid that spits fire and a light beam.
+While his first form is gorgeous, his lizard form’s skin is beautiful as well.
+In Castlevania: Nocturne, Orlox still transforms into a reptile, only this time it’s a serpent with wings, more specifically Quetzalcoatl, the Aztec deity of creation that existed to create humanity.

 In the series, he uses lightning to trap Julia before finally taking his life.
-Larger than life, the rendering of his reptile form is gorgeous to behold and the attention given in this adaptation of his powers in animation rivals anything we’ve ever seen.
+Larger than life, the rendering of his reptile form is gorgeous to behold, and the attention given in this adaptation of his powers in animation rivals anything we’ve ever seen.
 With Annette embodying the god Ogun, and the Vampire Messiah representing the lioness Sekhmet, the choice to make Olrox a god as well is striking.
+While some may believe he should have been an original character or that he feels like one, he’s set to play a much bigger role in Season 2 that goes beyond just bringing pieces of fidelity to the boss battle Konami brought us.
+Though watching Powerhouse animate more energy blasts, a huge beam of light, or adding a skelerang or two to the mix would be really cool.

-Castlevania: Nocturne Season 2 can’t come soon enough and that’s because with his short amount of screentime, Olrox already has a significant presence in the series.
-This article clocks in at around 1200 words without this closing section and that’s a testament to the layered design of his character that encompasses dialogue and visual storytelling.
-With so much more to give and with Mizrak on his side and the Vampire Messiah against him, Olrox can be one of the best characters the franchise has brought forth, and if his journey so far in Castlevania: Nocturne is anything to judge him by, he will be.
+Castlevania: Nocturne Season 2 can’t come soon enough, and that’s because, with his short amount of screen time, Olrox already has a significant presence in the series.
+This article clocks in at around 1200 words without this closing section, and that’s a testament to the layered design of his character that encompasses dialogue and visual storytelling.
+With so much more to give and with Mizrak on his side and the Vampire Messiah against him, Olrox can be one of the best characters the franchise has brought forth.
+Plus, you know you want him to meet Dracula’s son Alucard.
+If his journey so far in Castlevania: Nocturne is anything to judge him by, he will be.

 Castlevania: Nocturne is streaming now, exclusively on Netflix.